 Welcome!
 I’m thrilled you have taken the time to explore Beyond The Veil.
-My dream of building a destination spa for hurting women all started with a “personal awakening” in 2006, after years of dealing with my own pain from the past.
+My dream of building a destination spa for hurting women all started with a “personal awakening” in 2006, after years of struggling with my own pain from the past.

 My young life began with coming from a broken home followed by several years of verbal and at times sexual abuse while growing up.
 The often tragic stories we hear of families dividing is how mine began.
 It was the beginning of a web of deceptions created that formed a false identity about myself.
 Uncertain of this new blended family life at a young age, I made the best of adapting to it.
 As time went by, my abuser began with the often used tactics of “coercion and manipulation” as a means to control me.